mehrazmorshed/hide-titles/trunk/readme.txt

 Go to plugin settings page, choose 'Don't Hide' option and click on 'Save Changes' button and you've done!

+== Other Useful Plugins ==

+## Turn Off Comments – Disable Comment Box and Hide Comments

+The <strong>[Turn Off Comments](https://wordpress.org/plugins/turn-off-comments)</strong> Plugin is a valuable tool for WordPress Websites to remove comment section and hide comments.
+The <strong>[Turn Off Comments](https://wordpress.org/plugins/turn-off-comments)</strong> WordPress Plugin offers the essential feature of hide comment section that makes easier to disable comment box and protect your website from spamming.

+## Hide Titles – Remove Title from Post and Page

+<strong>[Hide Titles](https://wordpress.org/plugins/hide-titles)</strong> is a lightweight and user-friendly tool that allows you to control over the visibility of titles of pages and single posts on your WordPress website.
+Whether you want to show or hide titles, <strong>[Hide Titles](https://wordpress.org/plugins/hide-titles)</strong> has got you covered.

 == Recommended Products ==

 We recommend exploring certain plugins and extensions that could capture your interest.
 Feel free to discover additional projects by clicking on this link: